-The Simpana software suite contains licensable modules - all built on a single unified code base and platform - to protect, manage and access data and information.
+The Commvault software suite contains solutions that are all built on a single unified code base and platform to protect, manage and access data and information.
 Within the platform, tightly integrated, powerful software features deliver functionality throughout physical and virtual environments to help protect and recover data, manage costs and complexity and gain better insight into information.
-The following table summarizes the modules of our Simpana software:
+Our primary software solutions are Data Protection, Backup and Recovery; Cloud and Infrastructure Management; and Retention and Compliance.